keanacobarde/todo_app/readme.md

 - Identifying what parent elements are and what child elements are.
 - Siblings are at the same level within the parent element.
 - Selector - to select elements on the DOM.
 You can use document.querySelector.
+THIS is where you're starting to see some resistance.
+How are you going to work on that?
+What questions do you have?
+What questions will help better deepen your understanding?